pwtail/readme/README.md

 To my surprise, the greenlet approach works in the REPL **out of the box**.
 Even in the regular Python REPL, pdb!
 `nest_asyncio` is not required.

-Some integration with IPython will still be needed, in the case when it's just code you type in the REPL (which has to be wrapped in a greenlet).
-The case that works out of the box, that I was talking about, was debugging existing code.
+Some integration with IPython will still be needed, when it's just code you type in the REPL, not the one being run by the event loop.

 **The plans**